matthew-brett/asterisk-blog/content/makes-sense-epistemology.md

 understanding.

-One effect of doing a lot of teaching, has been that I have found that I didn't understand some things that I thought I did understand.
+One effect of doing a lot of teaching, has been that I have found that I did not understand some things that I thought I did understand.
 A particular example is Principal Components Analysis (PCA).
 I think I do understand it now, but I did not before.
 I have taught something about PCA in the past, and I think I was saying things that were true, but I didn't know why they were